 You can also sell DVD's & VOD, either on your own or through a distributor.
-For the highest qualities films, a broadcast deal (HBO, TCM, Netflix, etc) can generate a nice pay-out.
+For the highest qualities films, a broadcast deal with a channel or streamer (HBO, TCM, Netflix, etc) can generate a nice pay-out.

 Selling your film to the educational market is also an option for the right kind of film.

 Who Buys Documentaries?
 13 Real World Options For Selling Your Film

 So of course, there is the opportunity to make some money from a documentary.
 There are just a number of factors involved that determine just how much (the quality of the film, the appeal, the marketing effort, size of audience, etc).